sandialabs/hyram/CONTRIBUTING.md

 <a name="py-dev">&nbsp;</a>
-# C. Python HyRAM Module Development
+# C. Python HyRAM+ Module Development

-This section describes the layout, usage, and front-end integration of the Python HyRAM module.
-For more information about the installation, use, and developement of the Python HyRAM module specifically, see the [README](./src/hyram/README.md) file in the `src/hyram` directory.
+This section describes the layout, usage, and front-end integration of the Python HyRAM+ module.
+For more information about the installation, use, and developement of the Python HyRAM+ module specifically, see the [README](./src/hyram/README.md) file in the `src/hyram` directory.

 <a name="py-layout">&nbsp;</a>
 ## C.1 Module Layout
-HyRAM primarily consists of two sub-modules: physics and qra.
+HyRAM+ primarily consists of two sub-modules: physics and qra.

     ├───hyram
     │   ├───phys